Get Free Help with a Honey Bee Swarm

 The honey bee swarm removal service is free, but we encourage donations to help our work.
 Click here if you’d like to make a donation to the swarm removal service — a great way to help save the bees!

-Colony Extractions
+Colony extractions

-If a honey bee colony is established inside a house, for example, living in the chimney or an attic, it’s no longer a swarm.
-The bees can still be safely removed.
-But the extraction process is more complicated.
+If a honey bee colony is established inside a house (for example, living in the chimney or an attic), it’s no longer a swarm.
+The bees can still be safely removed, but the extraction process is more complicated.
 The ACBA has beekeepers experienced in doing such extractions; you can call the same phone number to get a referral.
 There will be a fee, to be negotiated with the individual beekeeper.

 A similar category is “bee trees”: natural outdoor nests where bees have taken up residence.
 Again, these are different from a swarm because the bees aren’t in transit; they’ve established a permanent home.
 We recommend leaving these alone unless they need to be removed for safety (in which case it’s an extraction); see our page about bee trees for more information.